andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 Out of the box, the **RichTextArea** control provides support for a number of common use cases:

-- a simple editor similar to MS WordPad or macOS TextEdit, suitable for note taking or message editing
+- a simple editor similar to WordPad or TextEdit level, suitable for note taking or message editing
 - read-only presentation of rich text information (help pages, documentation, etc.)
+- an editor which supports large (~2B rows), virtualized models
+- an editor which combines rich text with interactive content, such as a code notebook
 - a code editor with syntax highlighting
-- an editor which combines rich text with interactive content, such as a code notebook
-- enable customization via the input map
+- enable custom key mappings
 - enable limited extension via custom models, attributes, and side decorations